More About This Recipe

 When it comes time to make the omelet, the key is to not stress out about it!
 Remember that even if your finished omelet doesn't look perfect, it will taste delicious.

-Start by adding a tiny amount of oil to a medium-sized non-stick pan.
 Since this is a pretty big omelet, I upgraded my pan size a bit.
 You can use a smaller (10 inch) omelet pan if you don't mind your eggs being a bit thicker.
 Or you can decrease the number of eggs down to two.

 This omelet was almost big enough for two.
 I say almost because I had no problem finishing it all by myself.